Chicago Bulls Should Consider Isaiah Thomas In NBA Free Agency [Opinion]

 Chicago could use an upgrade at the point guard position.
 Kris Dunn improved in a big way in his second NBA season, but Thomas would be a much better fit for the Bulls.
 They could also use some more scoring in the lineup, which is what Thomas is known for anyway.

 Even though Thomas’ numbers last season were not what teams have come to expect from him, the potential to get back to his superstar status is still there.
-Chicago would have an entertaining back-court with Thomas and Zach LaVine, while also having the developing Lauri Markkanen and their first round pick this year to build around.
+Chicago would have an entertaining back-court with Thomas and Zach LaVine, while also having the developing Lauri Markkanen and their first-round pick this year to build around.

 If the Bulls do want to sign Thomas, they are going to have some competition.
 Teams like the Los Angeles Lakers, San Antonio Spurs, Indiana Pacers, and Detroit Pistons have all been connected to Thomas.